mbod/comm3130_fall2022/syllabus.md

 	   5. Interpret the findings
 	   6, Finally, produce a data blog post (similar to those on medium.com) to communicate your findings

+     * You will work in a group of 3 or 4
+	* You can build your own group with those you know in the class and you share an interest for a particular research topic
+	* If there are pairs who want to work together we will find another one or two people to make up the group

      * More details of the kinds of projects that would be appropriate and manageable will be discussed during the first few weeks of class.

 ## Note about learning programming